priyanka17-tech/priyanka17-tech/README.md

 ---

 # 👋 Hey, I'm Priyanka Ghatkar

-🎓 CSE Student • 💻 Software Developer • 🤖 AI Enthusiast
+🎓 CSE Student | 💻 Developer | 🤖 AI Enthusiast

-🏁 Code • Speed • Precision
+💻 Python • Web Dev • DSA
+🚀 Learning & Building Everyday

 ---

 # 👤 ABOUT ME

-- 🎓 CSE undergraduate passionate about real-world applications
-- 💻 Skilled in Web Development & Programming
-- 🤖 Interested in AI & Machine Learning
-- 🐍 Strong in Python
-- 🌐 HTML, CSS, JavaScript learner
-- 🧠 Focused on DSA & problem solving
-- 🚀 Always building projects and improving skills
+-🎓 Computer Science Engineering student passionate about technology and innovation -🔧 Skilled in Python, C, C++, HTML & CSS with a strong focus on fundamentals -📊 Exploring Artificial Intelligence, Data Science & Data Analytics -🎨 Interested in UI/UX design using Figma and Canva
+-🧠 Strong problem-solving mindset with love for clean code and DSA practice -🚀 Enjoy building real-world projects and improving development skills daily -🌐 Interested in Web Development and creating responsive user interfaces -💡 Always curious to learn new tools, technologies, and industry trends

 ---